jnixable/red-app/README.md

 # red-app

-This is an example of how to use RedStone Oracle on Solana to fetch prices
+This is an example of how to use RedStone Oracle on Solana to fetch prices.
+It's created for education purpose : to help people integrate RedStone in their programs/apps

+It's just begining.
+Going to extend README and add comments to programs.
+Also planing to create UI (ReactJS) to fetch prices and push them (in case of push model)

 ### Feed accounts